The purpose of this activity is to teach writing in a science context using the text structure of compare and contrast.

 a class book.

-- Use the compare and contrast text structure in social studies and
+- Use cause and effect organization to write in social studies and

 other content areas to reinforce the text structure.